 Record the total expense paid by the operation in the reference year for the farm share of registration and license fees for motor vehicles, trailers, etc. Also include hazardous material (HAZ-MAT) hauling license fees required in some states to haul agricultural chemicals on public roads.
 If license fees associated with new vehicles were collected by the dealer when the vehicle was sold, they should be listed on the purchase agreement or bill of sale.
 Probe to be sure personal property taxes assessed on purchased vehicles are excluded from this item.
-These taxes should be recorded in Item 19b.
+These taxes should be recorded in Item 20b.

-Item 22 - Depreciation for Capital Assets
+Item 23 - Depreciation for Capital Assets

-Capital assets typically last for multiple years, so the cost of using an asset must be allocated over the life of the asset.
+Capital assets (assets that help create value for many years) typically last for multiple years, so the cost of using an asset must be allocated over the life of the asset.
 In taxes and accounting, this is done through "depreciation".
-It is not counted as a cash expense for the year.
+It is not counted as a cash expense in the year it was purchased.
 Since it is not a cash expense, depreciation and capital expenses are not double counted.

-Depreciation is a formula based estimate of an asset's useful life and how much value is lost each year it is owned by the operation and employed in production.
+Depreciation is a formula-based estimate of an asset's useful life and how much value is lost each year it is owned by the operation and employed in production.
 DO NOT enter the CURRENT VALUE of all depreciable assets in this cell.